-The Food Pantry will be adding a Tuesday evening distribution of groceries to people who are income eligible to receive food assistance based upon current federal poverty guidelines.
-In addition to the current morning distribution from 9:30 to 11:30 am each Tuesday, the choice pantry will be offered on the 2nd and 4th Tuesdays of the month in the evening from 6:30 to 7:30 pm starting September 24th.
+In the fall of 2019, Feeding Hope Food Pantry added a Tuesday evening distribution of groceries to people who are income eligible to receive food assistance based upon current federal poverty guidelines.
+In addition to the current morning distribution from 9:30 to 11:30 am each Tuesday, the choice pantry will be offered on the 2nd and 4th Tuesdays of the month in the evening from 6:30 to 7:30 pm.

 New volunteers are needed from 6:00 to 8:30 pm on the 2nd and 4th Tuesdays, although individual volunteers may work less, to: